-Teardrops have always been available as build-your-own projects.
+Teardrops have been available as build-your-own projects for decades.
 You can find ads for kits and plans in old magazines from the 1930’s and 40’s.
-Some of these are pretty sophisticated, but most are clumsily-built, and look and feel cheap, so the boat-building kit company Chesapeake Light Craft (CLC) decided to take the same boatbuilding materials and techniques they have been refining for 25 years and build a teardrop trailer
+Some of these are pretty sophisticated, but others are clumsily-built, and look and feel cheap.
+The boat-building kit company Chesapeake Light Craft (CLC) decided to take the same boatbuilding materials and techniques they have been refining for 25 years and create a teardrop trailer and they offer

 The result is a 5′ x 8′ (1.5 x 2.4m) teardrop, that’s a lot more elegant than the common “canned ham” teardrop designs.